octokit/plugin-rest-endpoint-methods.js/docs/repos/deleteDeployment.md

 # Delete a deployment

-To ensure there can always be an active deployment, you can only delete an _inactive_ deployment.
-Anyone with `repo` or `repo_deployment` scopes can delete an inactive deployment.
+If the repository only has one deployment, you can delete the deployment regardless of its status.
+If the repository has more than one deployment, you can only delete inactive deployments.
+This ensures that repositories with multiple deployments will always have an active deployment.
+Anyone with `repo` or `repo_deployment` scopes can delete a deployment.

 To set a deployment as inactive, you must: